Connecticut Director's Credential

 - develop and maintain the physical facility;

-- have the legal knowledge necessary for effective management;
+- have the legal knowledge necessary for effective management; and

 - apply financial management tools.